berkayctn/ClassificationAttempts/README.md

 # Contents
 * Classification with 3 different classifier
-* Confusion Matricex
+* Confusion Matrices
 * Accuracy score with using 10 Fold Cross Validation
 * Precision Score, Recall Score
-* Prediction of data that given by user
+* Prediction of data given by user